brandonjenniges/metro/iOS/README.md

 ---------------

 This project uses [CocoaPods](http://cocoapods.org/).
 To build this project, install cocoapods and use the "pod install" command.
-After pods install, open "FootballCollegeTrivia.xcworkspace" in Xcode.
+After pods install, open "MetroTransit.xcworkspace" in Xcode.

 License
 ---------------